superbobry/blog/content/pyspark-tensorflow.md

 PySpark applications using namedtuples, as we have seen in the case of TensorFlow feature columns.

-If you have experienced similar issues with PySpark, feel free to join the [discussion][SPARK-22674] on the Spark JIRA.
+If you have experienced similar issues with PySpark, feel free to share them in the relevant [ticket][SPARK-22674] on the Spark JIRA.

+[Discussion][discussion] on /r/apachespark.

 [pyspark-namedtuple]: {filename}./pyspark-namedtuple.md
 [tf-on-spark]: https://github.com/yahoo/TensorFlowOnSpark